Tennis: Indian Wells Wednesday Betting Preview

 This article is part of our Tennis Betting series.

-Wednesday marks the first day of the main draw for the BNP Paribas Open from Indian Wells, California.
-The main draw for the first ATP Tour Masters 1000 of the year won't begin until Thursday for the men, but the second WTA 1000 event of 2022 will get underway Wednesday on the women's side.
-All of the seeded players get a first-round bye, so the selection of matches will be limited to clashes between unseeded opponents.
+Wednesday should be the most exciting day of tennis yet on the outdoor hard courts of the BNP Paribas Open from Indian Wells, California.
+All eight men's Round of 16 matches are on the schedule, as well as a pair of women's quarterfinals.
+A couple of Americans are poised to keep their runs going in front of the supportive fans, who have turned into a storyline themselves at this tournament.
+However, one US hopeful will be fighting an uphill battle he's unlikely to win.
 Match odds are taken from DraftKings Sportsbook.

-Betting the opening round at any tournament can be tricky, as you can never be sure about how players will adapt to the conditions and court speed at any particular tournament, but there are still some options that stand out, both among favorites likely to cruise to victory and underdogs ready to pull off upsets.
+This will be the last day of plentiful singles action before we get into the latter stages of the tournament, so make the most of the selection while you have it.
+Every player set to take the court Wednesday has already won multiple matches, providing multiple chances to assess their current form.
+That small-sample knowledge, coupled with the larger contexts of players' careers and recent performances should help identify which favorites are likely to cruise to victory and which underdogs are ready to pull off upsets.
 The aforementioned underdogs are highlighted in the Upset Alert section, the Lock It In section covers players who can safely be considered overwhelming favorites, while the Value Bet section recommends enticing options in matchups that are considered closer to toss-ups.

 Upset Alert